 By contrast, if you believe you are capable of adapting to change and picking up new healthy habits successfully, that may help with diet motivation.
 Making sure setbacks and struggles don’t adversely affect a positive attitude about your weight loss journey is one aspect of a helpful weight loss mindset.

-A recent survey of over 11,000 CSIRO Total Wellbeing Diet members* found that most people enter the program with high levels of motivation and commitment to lose weight.
+A survey of over 11,000 CSIRO Total Wellbeing Diet members* found that most people enter the program with high levels of motivation and commitment to lose weight.

 Amongst those members, 93 per cent said they were motivated to lose weight in order to feel good and improve their quality of life; a close second was health as a driver, with 89 per cent of people motivated by this also.
 Other kickstart reasons included appearance (79 per cent) and for themselves (70 per cent).